nanoc/nanoc.app/content/docs/tutorial.md

 Make sure that the preview server (<kbd>nanoc view</kbd>) is still running, and reload <span class="uri">http://localhost:3000/</span> in your browser.
 You’ll see the page and the newly added paragraph.

 Items, such as this home page, can contain metadata.
-This metadata is defined in the _frontmatter_ of a file.
+This metadata is defined in the <span class="firstterm">frontmatter</span> of a file.
 The home page’s frontmatter is quite simple:

 <pre><code class="language-yaml">---
 title: Home
 ---</code></pre>

-NOTE: The term <i>metadata section</i> is often used instead of <i>frontmatter</i> in the context of nanoc.
-Other static site generators, such as Jekyll, use the term <i>frontmatter</i> almost exclusively.</div>
+NOTE: The term <span class="firstterm">metadata section</span> is often used instead of frontmatter in the context of nanoc.
+Other static site generators, such as Jekyll, use the term frontmatter almost exclusively.

 The frontmatter is formatted as YAML.
 If you are unfamiliar with YAML, check out the [YAML cookbook](http://www.yaml.org/YAML_for_ruby.html).
 There are no pre-defined attributes in nanoc, and you are free to invent your own attributes.